LaLiga to take action over Valladolid pitch

+Barcelona's coach and players were furious with the condition of the pitch at Real Valladolid's Estadio Jose Zorrilla on Saturday, as LaLiga president Javier Tebas promised disciplinary action.

-Ousmane Dembele's goal in the 57th minute earned all three points in a 1-0 win for the reigning Spanish champion, but concerns about the state of a recently re-laid surface threatened to overshadow the contest.
+Ousmane Dembele's goal in the 57th minute earned all three points in a 1-0 win for the reigning champions, but concerns about the state of a recently re-laid surface threatened to overshadow the contest.

 "Before we sell our product abroad, we'd do well to look here first," he said.